Z323323/Concepts-regarding-attacks-on-Merkle-commitments/README.md

 \text{Pr}(\text{collision}) = 1 - e^{- ((2^{35} \cdot 2^{8})^{2} / 2^{257})} = 1 - e^{- ((2^{43})^{2} / 2^{257})} = 1 - e^{- (2^{86} / 2^{257})} = 0
 ```

-This means we are either going to find some crazy agorithm which probably doesn't even exist or we can't simply fuck with SHA256 using normal computers.
+This means we are either going to find some crazy agorithm which probably doesn't even exist or we can't simply break SHA256 using normal computers.
 Now the problem resides in QCs and/or particular math manipulations of hash functions.

+## Brainless bruteforce

+Say we just keep repeating trials.
+In this case, we would simply need $\approx 2^{186}$ attempts in the supercomputer scenario, and $\approx 2^{170}$ in the server based solution to achieve $50\\%$ probability.
+The actual problem is even worse because each trial is way more than $O(1)$ and I/O is slow.

 ## Quantum threats to SHA security